emtee40/SurvivalManual-wiki/Apps.md

 ### Games

-Have a game app to fight boredom and keep the mind stimulated - I recommend [gobandroid](https://github.com/ligi/gobandroid) to play the ancient game of Go, which has simple rules but is still immensely deep.
+Have a game app to fight boredom and keep the mind stimulated.

+I recommend [gobandroid](https://github.com/ligi/gobandroid) which was also started by the author of this App to play the ancient game of Go, which has simple rules but is still immensely deep.

-[Sokoban](https://f-droid.org/repository/browse/?fdfilter=sokoban&fdid=com.mobilepearls.sokoban) is an ancient Japanese puzzle game in which you push jewels into target zones through different maps (mazes).
+[Sokoban](https://github.com/mobilepearls/com.mobilepearls.sokoban) is an ancient Japanese puzzle game in which you push jewels into target zones through different maps (mazes).
 But don't corner yourself!
 The game provides 354 levels, ordered by difficulty level and may provide challenges for years.

 ### Radio